photoprism/photoprism-docs/docs/developer-guide/setup.md

 docker compose up
 ```

 *This environment is for testing and development purposes only — do not use it in production.
-The examples below assume [Docker Compose v2](../getting-started/troubleshooting/docker.md#docker-compose) (the `docker compose` plugin); on Red Hat-compatible distributions you can also use [`podman-compose`](../getting-started/troubleshooting/docker.md#podman-compose) as a drop-in replacement.*
+The command examples assume [Docker Compose v2](../getting-started/troubleshooting/docker.md#docker-compose) (the `docker compose` plugin); on Red Hat-compatible distributions you can also use [`podman-compose`](../getting-started/troubleshooting/docker.md#podman-compose) as a drop-in replacement.*

-If you want to change the default ports, bind services to a specific host interface, run multiple checkouts side-by-side, or enable optional services such as PostgreSQL, Qdrant, Ollama, or Keycloak, copy [`.env.example`](https://github.com/photoprism/photoprism/blob/develop/.env.example) to `.env` in the project root and uncomment the variables you want to override.
+If you want to change the default ports, bind services to a specific host interface, run multiple checkouts side-by-side, or enable optional services such as PostgreSQL, Ollama, or Keycloak, copy [`.env.example`](https://github.com/photoprism/photoprism/blob/develop/.env.example) to `.env` in the project root and uncomment the variables you want to override.
 See [Optional: Customize the Build Environment](#optional-customize-the-build-environment) below for an overview of the supported variables, optional services, and default ports.

 ### Step 3: Install the Dependencies and Start Developing